top of page

 January 2024: In November 2023 UCPC contacted nine environmental consulting firms with the capability of designing the restoration project and inquired whether they were interested in receiving the RFP.
 Seven firms responded affirmatively, and they received the design RFP on November 30, 2023.
 Five of these firms responded that they were reviewing the RFP; subsequently two of those firms advised they would not be submitting a proposal.
 The three remaining firms attended site tours conducted by UCPC on December 15, 2023.
 We hope to receive proposals from these three firms by the January 31, 2024 deadline.

 February 2024: Proposals for the design work were timely received from three well qualified firms.
-Proposals are being reviewed by four UCPC Board members, and by NYC Parks Department Natural Resources Group, and by Save the Sound (www.savethesound.org).
-Reviews are expected to be completed by late February, followed by selection of preferred firm and negotiation of contract.
+Proposals were reviewed by four UCPC Board members, and by the NYC Parks Department's Natural Resources Group, and by Save the Sound (www.savethesound.org).

-February 26, 2024: UCPC selected GEI Consultants (https://www.geiconsultants.com/) to perform the design work.
-Contract discussions have been initiated.
-The design work is expected to cost $60,000.
+February 26, 2024: UCPC selected GEI Consultants (https://www.geiconsultants.com/) to perform the design work, and initiated contract discussions.

-April 15, 2024: Members of GEI Team visit site to conduct Tree Survey, required by NYCDPR.
-GEI & UCPC also delineate southern boundary of restoration site.
+April 15, 2024: GEI team members visited the site to conduct the Tree Survey, required by NYCDPR.
+GEI & UCPC also delineated the southern boundary of the restoration site.

 ANTICIPATED FUTURE TIMELINE: